rocicorp/replicache/setup-flutter.md

 #### 3. Generate an Auth Token

 TODO: Do we even need an auth token?
 It would be boss if somehow the app's own auth mechanism could be leveraged.
+I keep going around and around about this and it's hurting my brain.

 #### 4. Instantiate Replicache